-Britain's Premier 'Magic Mushroom Explorer' Told Us How Shrooms Could Change the World
+Britain's Premier 'Magic Mushroom Explorer' Says Shrooms Could Change the World

-British author Simon G Powell reckons he'd have had a slightly less eventful job had he never discovered magic mushrooms.
-"Fuck knows – probably working in a book shop, or something," he says, when I ask him to speculate.
+British author Simon G. Powell thinks he'd have had a slightly less eventful job had he never discovered magic mushrooms.
+"Fuck knows—probably working in a bookshop or something," he says when I ask him to speculate.

 Instead of chasing up late DVD returns, however, the 50-year-old has just released his second book about shrooms, titled Magic Mushroom Explorer: Psilocybin and the Awakening Earth.
-Psilocybin – if you haven't already been informed via those glow-in-the-dark velvet posters at Camden Market – is a psychedelic tryptamine compound found in around 200 types of mushrooms worldwide.
+Psilocybin—if you haven't already been informed via those glow-in-the-dark velvet posters at your local record shop—is a psychedelic tryptamine compound found in around 200 types of mushrooms worldwide.
 Or, in layman's terms, the stuff that makes you see weird shit when you eat them.